 In my native grammar, that sentence belongs in a documentary, not in a news headline.
 It tells me about something that happened in the past; someone else may have become Ukrainian prime minister since.
 But CNBC was telling me about something very recent that’s still relevant now.
 My equivalent would be The chairman of the Ukrainian parliament has been elected prime minister.

 Present-relevant use of the plain past has recently become very fashionable in British English – via the ‘Trojan horse’ of the American-style advertising slogan which tells us that something just got better, or just got more something:This figure of speech is everywhere.
 Here it is promoting eBay and the British loyalty card Nectar:Thomson holidays even use the term in a URL:It’s used not only in advertising but in headlines:Even from posh old Country Life (which has been guest-edited by Prince Charles):And from the government:But it isn’t just a matter of things getting better, easier, higher and sexier.
 British headlines now often use just with the plain past to report events:Precedents for this kind of thing are all over the internet.
 We Brits are constantly exposed to updates of various kinds expressed with the plain past of American English.
 Many are news items from the US:But many instances concern the here and now of our own lives.
 Software updates are announced like this:In my native English, this would be has been successfully updated.
 When I log on to Twitter, I get messages like this:This plain followed triggers in my mind questions like When were they following me? and When did they stop following me?
 Of course Twitter’s intended meaning is that these people recently decided to follow me and are still following me now: in my native grammar, they have followed me.
 Thanks to the internet, Britons are exposed constantly to American grammar in a way that is much more personal, much less distant, than the American TV on which I was raised.
+In my childhood, American English came from far away and sounded glamorously alien.
+But young Brits today have no idea that their social media announcements were written by Americans.
+It’s just part of their life.

 Overall, British usage of the plain past and the have-perfect remains different from American usage.
 This Google Ngram shows that while just saw remains far less common than have just seen in British books (eng_gb), the former has overtaken the latter in American books (eng_us):